 - Enter as a freshman and do a four-year scholars track.
 You need to qualify for this program in order to apply.
 This path includes the Bachelor of Science in Sports Medicine and a Master of Science in Athletic Training.

 - If you have a bachelor’s degree, enter the new, two-year, year-round M.S. in Athletic Training program.
-The first cohort will begin in the Summer of 2022.
+The first cohort started in the Summer of 2022.

 What is the curriculum like?

 Concordia’s Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).